Barra de Tijuca and Recreio – Little Miami

 The other big pastime is sports: Surfing, wind surfing, kite surfing, beach volley, running, fitness, golf… Well the list can continue.
 Health, beauty and fitness are dominating features in the neighbourhood and options to obtain it are abundant.
 Not only Barra Beach but some natural reserves offer great opportunities to get away from the hectic life in the city.

 There are quite a few options.
 Restaurants and bars are along the main avenue Av. das Américas; in and outside the shopping malls.
-There are also some nightclubs, such as Zax, All In and Barra Music.
+There are also some nightclubs.
+The most famous and long running is Nuth.
+There is also Condomínio Condado de Cascais which is kind of a commercial center with many restaurants and bars.
+It is located right in the “beginning” of Barra on Av.
+Armando Lombardi 800, close to Shopping Downtown.
 There are also a few concert venues around.

 What would a Miami be without recreation parks?
 The big aquatic park Rio Water Planet is normally only open on weekends.
 It´s far away, they have instructions on how to get there on their homepage.